Virginia · Off-grid & homestead potential

 Hampton City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (VDH).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Hampton City costs about $279k, based on the latest county data.
+Land in Hampton City runs about $16,424 per acre, based on the latest county data.

 Going off-grid in Hampton City means bringing your own water and power.
 The kit we’d start with: